Infinite presentations for fundamental groups of surfaces: On mapping class groups of surfaces

-It is well known that $\PM(\Sigma_{g,m})$ can be generated by only \textit{Dehn twists}, for instance see \cite{D1,D2,L2}.
+It is well known that $\PM(\Sigma_{g,m})$ can be generated by only \textit{Dehn twists} (for instance see \cite{D1,D2,L2}).
 On the other hand, $\PM(N_{g,m})$ can not be generated by only Dehn twists.
-We need \textit{boundary pushing maps} and \textit{crosscap pushing maps} as generators of $\PM(N_{g,m})$, other than Dehn twists (see \cite{L1,L3}).
-We now define a Dehn twist, a boudary pushing map and a crosscap pushing map.
-For a two sided simple closed curve $c$ of a surface $S$, the Dehn twist $t_c$ about $c$ is the isotopy class of a map described as shown in Figure~\ref{DBY}~(a).
-When $S$ is orientable, the direction of the twist of $t_c$ is the right side with respect to an orientation of $S$.
-When $S$ is non orientable, the direction of the twist of $t_c$ is indicated by an arrow written beside $c$ as shown in Figure~\ref{DBY}~(a).
-Let $\alpha$ be an oriented arc of a surface between a boundary component of the surface, as shown in Figure~\ref{DBY}~(b).
-The boundary pushing map $B_\alpha$ about $\alpha$ is the isotopy class of a map described by pushing the boundary component along $\alpha$.
-Let $\alpha$ and $\mu$ be an oriented simple closed curve and a one sided simple closed curve of a non orientable surface respectively such that $\alpha$ and $\mu$ intersect transversally at one point, as shown in Figure~\ref{DBY}~(c).
-The crosscap pushing map $Y_{\mu,\alpha}$ about $\alpha$ and $\mu$ is the isotopy class of a map described by pushing a crosscap, which is a regular neighborhood of $\mu$, along $\alpha$.
+We need \textit{boundary pushing maps} and \textit{crosscap pushing maps} as generators of $\PM(N_{g,m})$, in addition to Dehn twists (see \cite{L1,L3}).
+We now define the Dehn twist, the boundary pushing map and the crosscap pushing map.
+For a two-sided simple closed curve $c$ of a surface $S$, the Dehn twist $t_c$ about $c$ is the isotopy class of a map as shown in Figure~\ref{DBY}~(a).
+When $S$ is orientable, the direction of $t_c$ is the right side with respect to an orientation of $S$.
+When $S$ is non-orientable, the direction of $t_c$ is indicated by an arrow written beside $c$ as shown in Figure~\ref{DBY}~(a).
+Let $\alpha$ be an oriented arc of $S$ with its two endpoints at a boundary component, as shown in Figure~\ref{DBY}~(b).
+The boundary pushing map $B_\alpha$ about $\alpha$ is the isotopy class of a map obtained by pushing the boundary component along $\alpha$.
+Let $\alpha$ and $\mu$ be an oriented simple closed curve and a simple closed curve whose regular neighborhood is a crosscap, called a \textit{one-sided simple loop}, of a non-orientable surface, respectively, such that $\alpha$ and $\mu$ intersect transversally at one point, as shown in Figure~\ref{DBY}~(c).
+The crosscap pushing map $Y_{\mu,\alpha}$ about $\alpha$ and $\mu$ is the isotopy class of a map obtained by pushing the crosscap, which is the regular neighborhood of $\mu$, along $\alpha$.

 We have the following theorems.

 \begin{thm}[c.f. \cite{FM}] Let $c_0$, $c_1,\dots,c_{2g}$ and $d_1,\dots,d_n$ be simple closed curves of $\Sigma_{g,n+1}$ as shown in Figure~\ref{gen-mcg}~(a).
 Then $\PM(\Sigma_{g,n+1})$ is generated by $t_{c_0}$, $t_{c_1},\dots,t_{c_{2g}}$ and $t_{d_1},\dots,t_{d_n}$. \end{thm}